Interdisciplinary M.A. in Jewish Studies: Tracks and Programs

 Bible: Biblical sources and their commentaries are studied as historical, literary and educational texts.
 Critical and traditional analysis tools are developed.

-The Marpeh program provides training in chaplaincy spiritual caregiving, based on Jewish values such as “bikkur holim” (visiting the sick) “gemilut hasadim” (deeds of loving-kindness), and grounded in Jewish texts and sources, integrated into the M.A. program with practicum training at health care and social care institutions.
-Students can study towards pastoral care certification with or without the M.A degree.
-The program includes 800 academic hours of training (including personal supervisions) combined with 500 academic hours of clinical fieldwork.
+The Marpeh program provides training in chaplaincy spiritual caregiving, based on Jewish values such as “bikkur holim” (visiting the sick) “gemilut hasadim” (deeds of loving-kindness).
+Based upon Jewish texts and sources, the syllabus includes practicum training at health care and social care institutions.
+Students can study towards pastoral care certification with or without the M.A degree in Jewish studies.
+The curriculum includes 800 academic hours of training (including personal supervisions) combined with 500 academic hours of clinical fieldwork.

-Maccabi is a unique program for Community Leadership and Jewish Renewal.
+Maccabi is a unique MA Jewish studies program in Community Leadership and Jewish Renewal.
 It combines Family and Community Studies with study of Midrash and Aggadah.
 Based on a belief that the worlds of community and Jewish life are naturally linked, this program trains community workers to transmit Jewish learning and heritage.

 Mishlei, originally a combined program of Bet Midrash study with an M.A. degree in Jewish Studies, has been restructured as a program for Pluralistic Jewish Community Leadership, in the realm of Jewish renewal (working with Israeli Jewish renewal organizations such as the Panim umbrella organization of Jewish Renewal NGOs, Memizrach Shemesh Beit Midrash and Center for Jewish Social Activism and Leadership, Bina Jewish Movement for Social Change, and others).
 The program is offered jointly by the Schechter Institute and the Schechter Rabbinical Seminary.